react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 });
 ```

-`contentComponent` also received a prop called `drawerOpenProgress` which is an [animated value](https://facebook.github.io/react-native/docs/animated#value) that represents the animated position of the drawer (0 is closed; 1 is open).
+`contentComponent` also received a prop called `drawerOpenProgress` which is an Reanimated Node that represents the animated position of the drawer (0 is closed; 1 is open).
 This allows you to do interesting animations in your `contentComponent`, such as parallax motion of the drawer contents:

 ```js
 const CustomDrawerContentComponent = props => {